Top 5 Trading Books Every Beginner Must Read

 2. “The Intelligent Investor” by Benjamin Graham

 Why Read It?
-Known as the bible of investing, this book teaches value investing principles and how to approach the stock market with a long-term perspective.
-Even if you’re focused on trading, understanding investing fundamentals is crucial.
+This book is known as the bible of investing.
+It teaches value investing and a long-term approach to the stock market.
+Even if you focus on trading, knowing investing basics is key.

 Key Takeaways: